 Once you have decided on the type of header to use, it’s essential to look at practical examples to get a better understanding of how headers work in real life.
 By doing this, you can get ideas for your website header and ensure that it meets your expectations and fulfills its purpose effectively.

-Expressing Your Brand Personality through Header Design: Tips and Examples
+Expressing Your Brand Personality through Website Header Design: Tips and Examples

 Here are our top 10 picks for your website header ideas.
 Enjoy!